 Run AGB Achievement Badges and Classification Programmes, which are presented at practice or social events.

-In November 2012 we became one of a very few select clubs in the UK to have been awarded the
+In November 2012 we became (and have maintained)one of a very few select clubs in the UK to have been awarded the

 ‘Young People’ Specialism!

-We are so committed to improving what we do to support the development of young people that in addition to the Specialism we are also a ClubMark Club and in October 2013 successfully resubmitted our application on the 3 year cycle.
+We are so committed to improving what we do to support the development of young people that in addition to the Specialism we are also a ClubMark Club and in September 2019 successfully resubmitted our re-accreditation application on the 2 year cycle.

 We are proud to say we lead the way not just in the performance of our juniors but in participation levels from recreational to performance!
 Not just shooting arrows but in the way our juniors support their community!

-With 50% of our members juniors, our main membership feed coming from our after-school club pyramid system, a third of our coaches being under 30, running the County Junior Indoor & Outdoor Championships, managing the County Junior Squad and currently having more junior members than the rest of the county clubs added together, we have no excuses for not meeting the criteria!
+With 40% of our members juniors, our main membership feed coming from our after-school club pyramid system, a third of our coaches being under 30, running the County Junior Indoor & Outdoor Championships, supporting the County Junior Squad, we have no excuses for not meeting the criteria!